Tim-Hass-GA/eie.io_project_2/README.md

 obtain data, tips and other guidance related to the crops in his garden.

 ## User Stories:
-As a user, I’d like to document, track and manage garden(s) that I plant crops in.
+* As a user, I’d like to document, track and manage garden(s) that I plant crops in.
-As a user, I’d like to create, edit or delete my account profile.
+* As a user, I’d like to create, edit or delete my account profile.
-As a user, I’d like to add or delete a garden from my list of gardens.
+* As a user, I’d like to add or delete a garden from my list of gardens.
-As a user, I’d like to add or delete a section of my garden.
+* As a user, I’d like to add or delete a section of my garden.
-As a user, I’d like to add to or delete crops from a section within my garden.
+* As a user, I’d like to add to or delete crops from a section within my garden.
-As a user, I’d like to add or delete notes concerning crops within a section within my garden.
+* As a user, I’d like to add or delete notes concerning crops within a section within my garden.
-As a user, I’d like to query information about the crops within a section of my garden.
+* As a user, I’d like to query information about the crops within a section of my garden.

 https://eieio-garden-app.herokuapp.com/

 ## Technologies Used
-HTML, CSS, jQuery, Javascript, Bootstrap,
+* HTML, CSS, jQuery, Javascript, Bootstrap,
-Node, Express, EJS Layouts, Bcrypt, Passport,
+* Node, Express, EJS Layouts, Bcrypt, Passport,
-PG, Sequelize, Connect Flash, Morgan and Custom Middleware
+* PG/PG-HStore, Sequelize, Connect Flash, Morgan and Custom Middleware

 ## API Usage
 This app uses data from the Growstuff API - http://growstuff.org/